aseo67/Pewlett-Hackard-Analysis/README.md

   ![unique_titles.csv](https://github.com/aseo67/Pewlett-Hackard-Analysis/blob/main/Data/unique_titles.csv)
   ![Screenshot](https://github.com/aseo67/Pewlett-Hackard-Analysis/blob/main/Screenshot_unique_titles.png)

-- Next, to help directly answer the business question of which positions/roles will need the most replacements as employees retire, another data table was pulled focusing on the count of retiring employees for each role/title.
+- Next, to see which positions/roles will need the most replacements as employees retire, another data table was pulled focusing on the count of retiring employees for each role/title.
 From this, we see that Senior Engineers and Senior Staff comprise the majority of positions that will need to be filled.

   ![retiring_titles.csv](https://github.com/aseo67/Pewlett-Hackard-Analysis/blob/main/Data/retiring_titles.csv)
   ![Screenshot](https://github.com/aseo67/Pewlett-Hackard-Analysis/blob/main/Screenshot_retiring_titles.png)

 - Finally, given that many of the positions needing fills are the senior positions, one idea to help alleviate the transition pains of so many retiring employees, is to implement a mentorship program.
 Those eligible for the program are retiring employees who were born in 1965.
-The following analysis and table helps narrow the list for these program-eligible employees.
+The following analysis and table helps narrow the list for current employees, who qualify for this program.

   ![mentoring_eligibilty.csv](https://github.com/aseo67/Pewlett-Hackard-Analysis/blob/main/Data/mentorship_eligibilty.csv)
   ![Screenshot](https://github.com/aseo67/Pewlett-Hackard-Analysis/blob/main/Screenshot_mentorship_eligibility.png)